 We recommend the use of “UV-Safe” or “UV-Resistant” filters, typically “glass” based filters.
 Finally, fiberglass insulation holds up quite well to UVC.
 While UVC energy will not affect the “glass” component in the insulation, it can affect the adhesive binders that hold the fiberglass together, but overall the fiberglass insulation will not degrade when left in place due to the glass content.
 We have had field reports of significant degradation of ArmaFlex™ tube insulation or closed-cell foam insulation when exposed to UVC energy.
 Some manufacturers provide coatings that act as a sacrificial layer between the UVC energy and the foam material (metal tape can also accomplish the same protection).

-For infectious disease applications, change-out should be performed using an output measurement device such as a radiometer, while following factory specifications and/or recommendations.
+For infectious disease applications, lamp change-out should be performed using an output measurement device such as a radiometer, while following factory specifications and/or recommendations.
 For IAQ or mold control, large installs might benefit from a radiometer to preclude premature change-outs.
-Changing lamps when their output decreases by 20 percent are common, this usually occurs in about 12-15 months.
-So for installs with no radiometer, re-lamp at least annually and replace burn-out as soon as possible.
+Changing lamps when their output decreases by 20 percent are common, this usually occurs between 12-15 months.

 UV light comprises a segment of the electromagnetic spectrum between 100 and 400 nm, corresponding to photon energies from 3 to 124 eV.
 The UV segment has four wavelengths, labeled: UV-A (400 to 315 nm); UV-B (315 to 280 nm); very high energy and destructive UV-C (280 to 200 nm); and vacuum UV (200 to 100 nm).